How to Create an Excel File in C#

 Frequently Asked Questions

-How do I add a freeze pane to a spreadsheet using C#?
+How do I quickly add freeze panes to lock header rows in C#?

-Can freeze panes be applied to older Excel file formats?
+Can I export spreadsheets with freeze panes to different file formats?

 Chaknith Bin